6 Minute Read

 Another sustainable option for eco woven labels is to use a range made from 100% recycled polyester.

 The woven label above with a jacquard effect is made from a type of polyester called PES, produced from recycled bottles.
-So you not only get a branding trim which looks good but also plays a big role in your brand’s switch to sustainable materials.
+So you not only get a branding trim that looks good but also plays a big role in your brand’s switch to sustainable materials.

 The wristband above was formed by mulching waste leather offcuts and adding a bonding agent to press the pulp.
-This formed the material which your brand can use to act as a great substitute for leather.
+This formed the material your brand can use to act as a great substitute for leather.

 Like other eco-friendly alternatives, you aren't restricted by the effects you can add.
 For example, recycled leather can still be heat debossed, embossed, overprinted and more.

 WORKING WITH AN ECO-FRIENDLY COMPANY

 One of the biggest trends continuing to grow in the fashion industry is the shift to sustainable materials.
 If you’re looking to move towards an eco-friendly product range, then look for a company dedicated to supporting the drive for a more sustainable future, which provides the possibility for eco-friendly garment branding and packaging options.

 This is a key driver within the industry, so look for a supplier committed to ensuring they can offer you sustainable branding solutions to meet your needs and goals.